ibm-cloud-docs/activity-tracker/monitor_events.md

 When you apply a search query, you can save that view for reuse later.
 However, timestamps are not saved.

+Notice that instances might have different service plans, and consequently different data retention periods that determine the number of days that you have data available for search though the web UI.
 You can only monitor events within your retention period.
 Different [service plans](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-service_plan) have different retention periods.
-{: important}

 ## Monitoring global and location-based events